-- · I will use the schools Chromebooks and Ipads and their electronic devices in ways that are appropriate, educational, and meet St. Vincent Ferrer School expectations as outlined in the Parent/Student Handbook. - · I will use appropriate language when using emails, journals, blogs, or any other forms of communication. - · I will not create, or encourage others to create, discourteous or abusive content. - · I will not use electronic communication to spread rumors, gossip, or engage in any other activity that is harmful to other persons. - I understand that any chromebook or iPad that is used by me are subject to inspection at any time without notice and remain the property of the school. - · I understand that my other electronic devices (including but not limited to my cell phone) are subject to inspection at any time based on a reasonable suspicion that they contain information pertinent to a violation of school rules and/or provisions of this Handbook. - · I will take proper care of the chromebooks and iPads..

-- · I will never leave a chromebook or iPad unattended, and I will know where it is at all times. - · I will keep food and beverages away from any chromebook or Ipad since these may cause damage to the device. - · I will clean the screen with a soft, antistatic cloth ONLY and will use no cleaners. - · I will not disassemble any part of any electronic device - · I will not place decorations (such as stickers, markers, etc.) on the chromebook or Ipad or do anything to permanently alter it in any way. - · I will not remove or deface the serial number or other identification on any electronic device - · I will be responsible for all damage or loss caused by neglect or abuse. - · I agree to return any electronic device in good working condition.
+- I will use my school issued device and my other electronic devices in ways that are appropriate, educational, and meet Holy Trinity Catholic School expectations as outlined in the Parent/Student Handbook. - I will use appropriate language when using emails, journals, blogs, or any other forms of communication. - I will not create, or encourage others to create, discourteous or abusive content. - I will not use electronic communication to spread rumors, gossip, or engage in any other activity that is harmful to other persons. - I understand that my school issued device and school computers used by me are subject to inspection at any time without notice and remain the property of the school. - I understand that my other electronic devices (including but not limited to my cell phone) are subject to inspection at any time based on a reasonable suspicion that they contain information pertinent to a violation of school rules and/or provisions of this Handbook. - I will take proper care of my school issued device. - I will never leave the school issued device unattended, and I will know where it is at all times. - I will protect my school issued device by keeping it stored safely. - I will never loan out my school issued device or give my password to other individuals. - I will not let anyone else use my school issued device other than my parents or guardians. - I will charge my school issued device's battery daily and arrive at school with my device fully charged. - I will keep food and beverages away from my school issued device since these may cause damage to the device. - I will clean the screen with a soft, antistatic cloth ONLY and will use no cleaners. - I will not disassemble any part of my school issued device or attempt any repairs. - I will not place decorations (such as stickers, markers, etc.) on the school issued device or school issued device cover or do anything to permanently alter the school issued device in any way. - I will not remove or deface the serial number or other identification on any school issued device. - I will be responsible for all damage or loss caused by neglect or abuse. - I agree to return the school issued device, case, and power cords in good working condition.

-Signature of Student Date

-Signature of Student Date

 Signature of Student Date